What is Work Integrated Learning?

-How Can Businesses Benefit?
+How Can Organizations Benefit?

-Inject creativity, new perspectives, and bright ideas into partnered projects through the Acceleration Funnel (include the image of the Acceleration funnel from page 2 of the Nov 2019 BRIDGE flyer)
+Inject creativity, new perspectives, and bright ideas into partnered projects through the Acceleration Funnel

 Develop relationships with U of T students, faculty, and connect to institutional research expertise by sponsoring projects and events tailored to develop innovative solutions while identifying top talent to achieve your recruitment goals